 Fastly is a content delivery network, or CDN.
 CDNs work on the principle that once a piece of content has been generated it doesn't need to be generated again for a while so a copy can be kept around in a cache.
-Cache machines are optimized to serve small files very very quickly.
-CDNs typically have caches placed in datacenters all around the world.
+Cache machines are optimized to serve small resources very quickly.
+CDNs typically have caches placed in data centers all around the world.
 When a user requests information from a customer's site they're actually redirected to the set of cache machines closest to them instead of the customer's actual servers.
 This means that a European user going to an American site gets their content anywhere from 200-500ms faster.
 CDNs also minimize the effects of a cache miss.
 A cache miss occurs when a user requests a bit of content and it is not in the cache at that moment (because it's expired, because no-one has asked for it before, or because the cache got too full and old content was thrown out).

 What can be cached?

 At Fastly, our architecture (known as a reverse proxy) is designed to enable customers to go a step further and cache entire web pages for even more efficient handling of your traffic.